 SHRI B. K. P. SINHA: Let me tell you that the Resolution that Hindi shall be the link language was passed unanimously without a dissenting vote by the Constituent Assembly and even the Congress party.
 And the Congress Party practically covered the whole Constituent Assembly.
-(Interruption by Shri B. D. Klwbaragade.)
-Please go and study the report of the Constituent Assembly debates. regarding the issue of numerals, whether there should be only international numerals or Hindi numerals also, one section said that it should be only SHRI NIREN GHOSH: They have come international numerals while another section said together voluntarily in order to make up the it should be Hindi numerals.
-So there was a unity of India.
-Voluntariness, consent, that division.
-Then there was a compromise that it is the only basis on which India can come would be international numerals, but if Parliament together.
-You have made this one language a so decides it can introduce Hindi numerals also farce as if this one language is a superior That was passed by one vote in the Congress language and the other languages are inferior.
-Party.
+(Interruption by Shri B. D. Khobaragude.)
+Please go and study the report of the Constituent Assembly debates.
+Even regarding the issue of numerals, whether there should be only international numerals or Hindi numerals also, one section said that it should be only international numerals while another section said it should be Hindi numerals Then there was So there was a division a compromise that it would be international numerals, but if Parliament so decides it can introduce Hindi numerals also.
+That was passed by one vote in the Congress Party.
 It was not language.
-Party unanimously pass it?
+SHRI NIREN GHOSH Did the Congress Party unanimously pass it?

 SHRI B. K. P. SINHA: Yes.
-The language to. resolution was unanimously passed.
-SHRI NIREN GHOSH: Anyway.
+The language resolution was unanimously passed.

+SHRI NIREN GHOSH: Anywav.

-BHARGAVA): Proceed with your speech.
+THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Proceed with your speech.

-the grossest possible blunder militating against people and enshrining it in the Constitution. the forging of the unity of India, the unity of Perhaps you ought not to have done that.
-India, speaking different languages, their own together and to utilise that weapon to fight the dom; otherwise there was no unity before. shall be the Rashtrabhasha, the link language.

-Hindi.
-It might have been conducted in Hindi there, spoken and written by the people.
-So areas such as Tamilnad, Kerala, Bengal, Assam you cannot have equality among the people of or Orissa or Gujarat or even Maharashtra.
-That India.
-Even now the promise and assurance is the position.
-Do you realise how these given by the two preceding Prime Ministers linguistic States came into existence?
-If it did has not been honoured in this Bill fully.
-The not matter at all, then India would have been a has been a backsliding.
-That categorical unitary State with some administrative diviassurance should have been incorporated in the sions only.
+SHRI NIREN GHOSH I think that it was the grossest possible blunder militating against the forging of the unity of India, the unity of India that was forged in course of 16 years of freedom struggle by the different peoples of India, speaking different languages, their own languages They came together on the basis of antiimperialism and in order to fight for freedom; otherwise there was no unity before SHRI B. K. P. SINHA The national struggle itself adopted the principle that Hindi shall be the Rashtrabhasha, the link language.
+SHRI NIREN GHOSH: No. Mass agitation, mass struggle was conducted in the language of each State in order to bring the masses together.
+But it was never conducted in Hindi.
+It might have been conducted in Hindi in the Hindi-speaking areas but not in other areas such as Tamilnad, Kerala, Bengal, Assam or Orissa or Gujarat or even Maharashtra.
+That is the position Do you realise how these linguistic States came into existence?
+If it did not matter at all, then India would have been a unitary State with some administrative divisions only.
 It was not so.
-In Europe precisely Bill and not with so many reservations like AN HON.
+In Europe precisely because the peoples inhabited compact areas and spoke one language in each area they formed independent sovereign States.
+India is practically a multilingual and multinational country.
+AN HON.
 MEMBER: Multi-racial.

-national, composed of so many nationalities.

-SHRI P. C. MITRA: Chinese.
+SHRI NIREN GHOSH · It is multi- SHRI P. C. MITRA: Chinese.